rjmags1/disc/README.md

 ## Run it locally
 1. Setup the project on your machine.

-    -Clone the project onto your machine using:
+    - Clone the project onto your machine using:
     ```
     git clone https://github.com/rjmags1/disc.git
     ```
-    -Install project dependencies in package.json:
+    - Install project dependencies in package.json:
     ```
     npm i
     ```